Argentines, in shadow of crisis, weigh vote for change ahead of Sunday ballot

-BUENOS AIRES/MISIONES (Reuters) - In this South American nation stretching from lush jungles in the north to the edge of the Antarctic at its southernmost point, the country’s 45 million people are weighing a vote for change ahead of presidential elections on Sunday.
+BUENOS AIRES/MISIONES/SALADILLO (Reuters) - In this South American nation stretching from lush jungles in the north to the edge of the Antarctic at its southernmost point, the country’s 45 million people are weighing a vote for change ahead of presidential elections on Sunday.

-At the heart of the decision is economic hardship that has roiled Latin America’s no. 3 economy since the middle of last year.
+At the heart of the decision is economic hardship that has roiled Latin America’s No. 3 economy since the middle of last year.
 It has hurt President Mauricio Macri, who under pressure had been pushing austerity measures to rein in debt.

 What many in Argentina call the “disease” of inflation is running at an annual rate of over 50%; the country has been in recession for most of the last year and the outlook is darkening; job numbers are down and poverty is above 35%.